Himu336/CupLess-Campus/README.md

 - Commit your changes (git commit -am 'Add new feature').
 - Push to the branch (git push origin feature-name).
 - Create a new pull request.

+## Acknowledgments
+- Technotronics Hackathon - for providing the opportunity to work on this project.
+- Dnyanprassarak Mandal's College and Research Centre - for hosting the hackathon.
+- Open-source libraries - such as Bootstrap, Chart.js, etc., for helping build the user interface and charts.